Preserves: an Expressive Data Language

 Booleans.

-s, “false” and “true”.
+There are two Booleans, “false” and “true”.
 The “false” value is

 less-than the “true” value.